 Global power systems are changing.
 At the local level, distribution networks need to accommodate increasing connections of renewable generation, low-carbon technologies, and other distributed energy resources (DERs).
-The role of the distribution network is therefore evolving – and system operation has a key part to play.
+The role of the distribution network has therefore changed – and system operation has had a key part to play in the UK’s energy transition.

-Distribution network operators (DNOs) own and operate the electricity distribution network, running between the transmission network to the point of delivery to customers.
+Distribution network operators (DNOs) – sometimes known as distribution utilities – own and operate the electricity distribution network, running between the transmission network to the point of delivery to customers.

 They are responsible for building and maintaining the physical infrastructure of the network – the wires, pylons, transformers, and substations – and managing connections.